sydneyravehistory/SRHDJProfiles/README.md

+# DJ Profiles

+This is a project to collect profiles of DJs between 1989 and 1998.

 # Introduction

-For the sydneyravehistory.com website the idea has been floated to have a list of DJs with profiles, pictures, personal web links, mixtapes, raves & flyers.
+An idea has been floated for the sydneyravehistory.com website to have a list of DJs with profiles, pictures, personal web links, mixtapes, raves, flyers & etc.

-In order to complete this task, we are asking the community to help out by filling in DJ profiles.
+In order to complete this task we are asking the community to help out by filling in DJ profiles.

 In this repository is the DJTemplate: